improvedk/improve.dk/source/_posts/watch-out-for-implicit-uniqueidentifier-conversions/watch-out-for-implicit-uniqueidentifier-conversions.md

 	GuidA, GuidB, GuidC, GuidD
 ```

 Obviously this is not the optimal way of doing this, passing in a large amount of variables in ad-hoc fashion.
 This was not an in-house system however, so they had to live with the code.
-Using my code as a test, filled with a large number of dummy test data, I’m not able to reproduce the issue.
+Using my code as a test, filled with a large number of dummy test data, I'm not able to reproduce the issue.
 However, the most interesting part is how they managed to solve the problem.
 Instead of doing a usual uniqueidentifier predicate like:

 ```sql
 select * from #Test where Guid = '74e03ed0-6d51-413a-bffb-76b5e409afc1'